Five to One

 "Five to One" is a song by American rock band the Doors, from their 1968 album Waiting for the Sun.
 The song's lyrics were written by lead singer Jim Morrison but officially credited to the whole band.
+It was described as "revolutionary sloganeering".

 Composition

 Unlike some of the Doors tracks, "Five to One" was created in the studio.
 According to music journalist Gillian G. Gaar, the song originated during a session when Morrison asked drummer John Densmore to lay down a 4/4 beat to which he inserted the lyrics.
 The song is consistently applied at 4/4 time signature, accompanied by a distorted sound of drums and bass.

 The tune features a rhythm and blues vibe, and has been considered as an origin of the heavy metal genre.
 Critic Matthew Greenwald of AllMusic described Robby Krieger's guitar playing as "a menacing, proto-heavy metal", and on "top of that, John Densmore's relentless, almost march-rhythm drums take the song through various sections with a convincing power."